 Profhilo has been affectionately coined the injectable moisturiser, so does this mean it is better than topical moisturiser creams?
 Well, technically, yes.
 Moisturisers and products that claim to contain hyaluronic acid and collagen might provide some form of feel good factor to your skin, but they often can’t penetrate to where they will make their difference.
 Collagen, for example, is important for skin’s bounce and volume, but its molecules are far too big to be absorbed by the top layer of skin.
 Therefore, they don’t reach to required level to truly improve the appearance of ageing.
 Hyaluronic acid’s molecular weight is often neglected by skincare companies too, meaning it cannot reach the depths necessary to enact true change.
 Profhilo is injected into the skin, so it hydrates the deeper layers to improve laxity from the inside with visible results on the outside.

-If you’re consider Profhilo (or dermal fillers) in Southampton, then make sure you visit a trained medical professional.
-Leanne Hawkins of Life Should Be Beautiful is an Independent Nurse Prescriber and therefore qualified to perform injectable aesthetics and skincare treatments.
+If you’re considering Profhilo (or dermal fillers) in Southampton, then make sure you visit a trained medical professional.
+Leanne Hawkins of Face And Skin Clinic is an Independent Nurse Prescriber and therefore qualified to perform injectable aesthetics and skincare treatments.
 Book your initial consultation today on 01329 832269 to find out which treatment would be best for you!